How do you find the best Graphic Designer for your Project?

 What does this mean for the present crop of graphic designers?

-It shows that stagnation is the biggest career risk.
+It shows that stagnation is the most significant career risk.

-As a recruiter, you want to select the person with the most relevant technical skills.
+You want to select the person with the most relevant technical skills as a recruiter.

 d.
 Personal and Business Skills